ryseto/ryseto.github.io/members.md

 - Suspension rheology and fluid mechanics
 - Coarse-grained simulations for soft matter systems (colloids, gels, polymer, emulsion, etc.)
 - Active matter
-- One postdoc is expected to collaborate with [Dr. Romain Mari](https://rmari.github.io) (possible to work in Grenoble)
+- One postdoc is expected to work in the collaboration with [Dr. Romain Mari](https://rmari.github.io) (Partial time can be in Grenoble, France)

 Conditions
 - Salary: about 320K RMB per year